 We’ve all read them — the miracle stories of grandmothers bringing their own grandchildren into the world through the magic of surrogacy.
 After having their child’s embryo transferred to their uterus, these women in their 50s (and even their 60s) successfully carry a pregnancy to term and give birth to a happy, healthy baby.

-But, just how realistic is this?
+How realistic is this?
 Is it really possible to be a surrogate mother at age 50 — or even older?

+It depends.
 Gestational surrogacy can be a complicated process, no matter a surrogate’s age.
 A lot of moving parts are involved, and it’s easy for intended parents and gestational carriers to get confused along the way.
 All the stories of older women becoming gestational carriers do exactly this — they confuse prospective surrogates as to what the requirements to be a surrogate actually are.

 This article is here to set the record straight.
 Below, learn a bit more about the reality of being a surrogate mother at age 50 or older before you start this complicated journey.